Faculty Clusters

 Djaimilia Pereira de Almeida, Assistant Professor, Department of Spanish & Portuguese, College of Arts & Science

-Bridging Systems Toward Equitable Solutions for Youth: Education, Mental Health, and Child Welfare
+Bridging Systems Toward Equitable Solutions for Youth: Education, Mental Health, & Child Welfare

 A cross-disciplinary approach is critical to creating strategies that support young people and address inequities at the intersections of education, mental health, and child welfare.
 This research cluster will be comprised of interdisciplinary scholars from diverse backgrounds who build on the collaboration of NYU Blueprints Progressive Change in Juvenile Justice, co-sponsored by NYU’s Institute of Human Development and Social Change (IHDSC) at NYU Steinhardt, Strategies to Reduce Inequality (SRI) initiative, and the Cross-Cutting Initiative on Inequality (CCII) initiative at NYU Silver School of Social Work.
 The purpose is to develop and test research-based solutions to long-lasting change in the lives of children and their families.